Installation

 Setting the port is required to run synphage as it uses a web-interface.

-3000 is given as example, any otheravailable
+3000 is given as example, any otheravailableport can be used.

 Make sure that the port is available and not already in use (by another running container for example).